Caridea: Systematics and related taxa

 Carideans, such as Pandalus borealis, typically have two pairs of claws, and the second segment of the abdomen overlaps the segments on either side.
 The abdomen shows a pronounced caridean bend.

 Dendrobranchiata, such as Penaeus monodon, typically have three pairs of claws, and even-sized segments on the abdomen.
 There is no pronounced bend in the abdomen.

 Shrimp of the infraorder Caridea are more closely related to lobsters and crabs than they are to the members of the sub-order Dendrobranchiata (prawns).
 Biologists distinguish these two groups based on differences in their gill structures.
 The gill structure is lamellar in carideans but branching in dendrobranchiates.
 The easiest practical way to separate true shrimp from dendrobranchiates is to examine the second abdominal segment.
 The second segment of a carideans overlaps both the first and the third segment, while the second segment of a dendrobranchiate overlaps only the third segment.
 They also differ in that carideans typically have two pairs of chelae (claws), while dendrobranchiates have three.
-A third group, the Stenopodidea, contains around 70 species and differs from the other groups in that the third pairs of legs is greatly enlarged.
+A third group, the Stenopodidea, contains around 70 species and differs from the other groups in that the third pair of legs is greatly enlarged.

 Procarididea are the sister group to the Caridea, comprising only eleven species.

 The cladogram below shows Caridea's relationships to other relatives within Decapoda, from analysis by Wolfe et al., 2019.

 The below cladogram shows the internal relationships of eight selected families within Caridea, with the Atyidae (freshwater shrimp) being the most basal: